sankeer28/glo-bus-max-eps/README.md

    - Start the extension by clicking **Start**.

 ## Usage
+### Only use this extension on the "AC Camera Marketing" and "UAV Drone Marketing" pages.

 1. **Setting Delay**: Configure the delay in milliseconds to control the optimization loop's frequency.
 2. **Start Optimization**: Clicking **Start** begins the input testing process, which continues until **Stop** is clicked.